roboshoes/grunt-shared-config/README.md

 Defines weather or not JS files are written in Angular constant module style or as plain objects. *Note*: Can not be used with AMD.

+#### options.module
+Type: `String`
+Default value: `"globalConfig.sharedConfig"`

+This string determines the name of the Angulare constent module.

 #### options.name
 Type: `String`
 Default value: `options`